Fluxflare1/fluxrent/docs/DATA-MODELS.md

-Got it ✅ — let’s lock down a UID generation scheme so that every entity (Property, Apartment, Tenant, Agent) has a standardized, unique, and human-readable ID.
+Got it ✅ — let’s lock down a UID generation scheme so that every entity (Property, Apartment, Tenant, Agent) has a

-This goes into docs/DATA-MODELS.md.

----

 📄 DATA-MODELS.md